magento-hackathon/Hackathon_MageMonitoring/README.md

  Good for site/module specific widgets.
 - Widgets now have generic ajax refresh.
 - Widgets that have a collapsed init state will not render their output until opened.
 Good for widgets that are resource heavy.
 - Widgets support generic configuration mechanism for user interaction.
-Frontend users can edit default collapseable state per widget now.
+Frontend users can edit default collapseable state and display priority per widget now.
 - Widgets have generic callback mechanism for custom buttons

 Use case example: